I Don’t Give 10s

 Entrepreneurial Freedom, People, Process, Team Health, Vision

 Jim Collins opens his 2001 best-selling book, Good to Great, by stating that, “Good is the enemy of great.”
-Having spent more than 20 years growing my own businesses, followed by more than 10,000 hours across well over 1,000 days facilitating strategic meetings with the leadership teams of more than 100 entrepreneurial organizations, I could not agree more.
+Having spent more than 20 years growing my own businesses, followed by more than 10,000 hours across well over 1,000 days guiding strategic meetings with the leadership teams of more than 100 entrepreneurial organizations, I could not agree more.

 The Trap of Contentment

 So many entrepreneurial leaders become content with good as being good enough and end up trapped in their own businesses.
-Having spent nearly 20 years of my career as a member of the peer groups YPO, EO and VISTAGE, one thing has become very clear to me.
+I was fortunate to spend fifteen of the first twenty years of my career as a member of the peer groups YPO and EO, with a short time also spent in VISTAGE.
+From my time with each of those organizations, one thing became very clear to me.
 Most entrepreneurs, to some degree, achieve success at the expense of their relationships, their time with family, their physical health, or their emotional health.

 I created Next Level Growth because I believe it doesn’t have to be that way.